Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Discussion

 where $E$ is the neutrino energy and $A_\mathrm{eff}(E)$ is IceCube's effective area at that energy.
 The GCN Notices sent out by IceCube report the most likely neutrino energy, assuming an astrophysical neutrino flux described by a power law with spectral index $-2.19$ \citep{Blaufuss:20199c}.
 This is not a direct measure of the neutrino energy, and it is important to consider the respective uncertainties.
 Since uncertainties are not reported for the individual events, we perform a rough estimate following the example of the through-going neutrino event IC170922A~\citep{txs2018}, which was found in coincidence with the blazar TXS 0506+056. \citet{txs2018} reports a most likely neutrino energy of 290\,TeV and a lower limit at 90\% confidence level (CL) of 183\,TeV.
 We include as well an upper limit at 20 PeV, indicative of the highest energies that IceCube should reasonably be able to detect.
 We adopt here a lower limit of 27\,TeV (100\,TeV less than the lowest energy of the two neutrino events) and an upper limit of 20\,PeV.
 We note that this range is only used for visualization of the uncertainty on the energy range in Fig.~\ref{fig:sed} (shaded blue band), where we re-estimate the upper and lower limits on the neutrino energy flux for the various energies using Eq.~\ref{eq:nueflux}.
 The range between the reported neutrino energies is displayed as a blue band.
-We also provide an estimate of the 90\% confidence interval of the neutrino flux at 164\,TeV (the average energy of the two neutrinos): $\Phi_{\nu_\mu+\bar{\nu}_\mu}=(0.68,7.56)\times10^{-16}$ TeV$^{-1}$cm$^{-2}$s$^{-1}$.
+We also provide an estimate of the 90\% confidence interval of the neutrino flux at 161\,TeV (the average energy of the two neutrinos): $\Phi_{\nu_\mu+\bar{\nu}_\mu}=(0.68,7.56)\times10^{-16}$ TeV$^{-1}$cm$^{-2}$s$^{-1}$.
+An alternative flux estimation considering all the alerts included in the IceCat catalog~\citep{abbasi2023icecat1} is presented in Appendix~\ref{sec:12yrs}.